brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-03.md

 considerate landlord, if not particularly bright.
 He politely ignored him taking residence in his newspaper stand, and graciously renewed the cooling charm in his shadowy niche in the stand's awning every so often.
-In return, Tom refrained from crapping on him while he was working and leaving pellets* on the floor.
+In return, Tom refrained from crapping on him while he was working and leaving pellets\[^65-2] on the floor.

 There was far too much noise during the day, but that was part of the reason